-Your title should help both people and search engines determine what your copy is about and what information they will find on your page.
+Both consumers and search engines should be able to figure out what your material is about and what information they will discover on your page based on the title.

 Crafting the Perfect Title for SEO

-- Your title should include your target keyword, and it is best to place it towards the front of the title tag.
+- Your target keyword should be included in your title, and it should be toward the top of the title tag.

-- Your title’s message should accurately match the content of your copy.
-If your title is not relevant to what you are saying on the page, users will just bounce off the page.
-This response would indicate to Google that you are not providing relevant content to your users, which might, in turn, affect your rankings.
+- The message in your title should appropriately reflect the content of your piece.
+Users will just leave your page if your title is unrelated to what you are discussing on the page.
+This response would indicate to Google that you are not providing your users with relevant content, which could have an impact on your results.

-- Do not overuse the same keyword — this will be considered keyword stuffing, which is against Google’s guidelines.
+- Don’t use the same term too many times in a row; this is considered keyword stuffing, which is against Google’s criteria.

 Crafting the Perfect Title For the Reader

-Make sure your title makes readers want to click.
-SEMrush recently released a content study and broke down H1 tags (typically article titles) into five groups: questions, guides, lists, how-to, and others, to see which performed better.
-We found that articles with lists in the headline got up to 2x more traffic and up to 2x more shares compared to other types.
+Make sure your title entices people to click.
+SEMrush recently released a content analysis that divided H1 tags (usually article titles) into five categories to evaluate which performed better: questions, guidelines, lists, how-to, and others.
+In comparison to other categories, articles with lists in the headline received up to 2x more traffic and up to 2x more shares.

-- Hubspot reported that headlines that included bracketed clarifications, like [interview], , , actually performed 38% better than headlines without clarifications, which could suggest readers like to have a full picture of what they will get when they click.
+- According to Hubspot, headlines with bracketed clarifications, such as [interview], , , scored 38 per cent better than headlines without clarifications, suggesting that readers like to know exactly what they’ll get when they click.

-- Make sure the title fits within the 600-pixel width so readers can see the entire title (too long and Google truncates it).
+- To ensure that readers can view the complete title, make sure it fits inside the 600-pixel width (too long and Google truncates it).

-- Use actionable words that will help readers understand what they will gain from the page (learn, take, boost, enhance, etc.).
+- Use actionable language to assist readers to understand what they will get out of the page (learn, take, boost, enhance, etc.).